milancurcic/rosenstiel-seminar-2023/slides/title.md

-## Advancing Earth System Prediction by Integrating Machine Learning and State-of-the-Art Measurements
+## Advancing Earth System Prediction with Machine Learning and State-of-the-Art Observations

 _Milan Curcic_

-22 May 2023
+23 May 2023

 Rosenstiel School, University of Miami